divinetomedy/famfiles/README.md

 ## Two core interaction modes

-1. **In-app browsing and management** — navigate the household, people, and records.
+1. **Siri natural-language retrieval** — ask for information conversationally (e.g. "What is my SSN?").
-2. **Siri natural-language retrieval** — ask for information conversationally (e.g. "What is my SSN?") rather than through an in-app chat.
+2. **In-app browsing and management** — manage the household, people, and records.

 ## Core concepts